mydumper/mydumper_docs/mydumper_usage_autogenerated.rst

   Maximum number of threads per table to use

-.. option:: --char-deep

-  Defines the amount of characters to use when the primary key is a string

-.. option:: --char-chunk
+.. option:: --use-single-column

-  Defines in how many pieces should split the table.
-By default we use the amount of threads
+  It will ignore if the table has multiple columns and use only the first column to split the table

 .. option:: -r, --rows